RafalKLab/Gilded-Rose-Refactor/README.md

+# Refactored GildedRose Kata Code
+Now different types of goods are separated with switch case Unit tests have been added for automated testing process

 # GildedRose Kata - PHP Version

 See the [top level readme](../README.md) for general information about this exercise.
 This is the PHP version of the